History of aerial warfare: Fictional predictions

 Since early history, various cultures developed myths of flying gods and deities, some of whom such as Zeus could throw thunderbolts from on high at earthbound humans.
 There were also fictions of humans finding ways to fly, such as the Greek Daedalus and Icarus.
-A logical combination was to imagine mundane humans flying - and making military use of their ability to fly.
+A logical combination was to imagine mundane humans flying – and making military use of their ability to fly.
 Imagination long preceded the technology needed for such warfare to be actually carried out.

 In the third book of Jonathan Swift's Gulliver's Travels (1726), the King of the flying island of Laputa resorts to bombarding enemies and rebellious subjects with heavy rocks thrown from the air.

 What might be the first detailed fictional depiction of what is now called an Air Force can be found in "The Wicked Prince" by Hans Christian Andersen (1840).
 The story's world-conquering Prince, of boundless ambition and cruelty, orders "a magnificent ship to be constructed, with which he could sail through the air; it was gorgeously fitted out and of many colours; like the tail of a peacock, it was covered with thousands of eyes, but each eye was the barrel of a gun.
 The prince sat in the center of the ship, and had only to touch a spring in order to make thousands of bullets fly out in all directions, while the guns were at once loaded again".
 Later, the Prince develops an improved model, able to also fire "Steel Thunderbolts", and orders many thousands of them built to make up a massive air flotilla manned by his troops.

-H.G.
-Wells in The War in the Air (1907) grasped the full implications of aerial warfare and air power and how it would revolutionize warfare.
-Many of the book's predictions - such as the devastating strategic bombing of cities or how bombing from the air would make surface dreadnoughts obsolete in naval warfare - only came about in the Second World War rather than the First which broke out a few years after the book's publication.
+H. G. Wells in The War in the Air (1907) grasped the full implications of aerial warfare and air power and how it would revolutionize warfare.
+Many of the book's predictions – such as the devastating strategic bombing of cities or how bombing from the air would make surface dreadnoughts obsolete in naval warfare – only came about in World War II rather than the first which broke out a few years after the book's publication.